Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Common CRO Mistakes in Blogs

-Ignoring Mobile Users: Given the growing percentage of mobile internet users, not optimizing for mobile can severely impact conversions.
+Ignoring Mobile Users: Given the growing percentage of mobile internet users, not optimizing for mobile can seriously impact conversions.

-Overloading with CTAs: Placing too many Calls-to-Action (CTAs) can confuse the reader and dilute the main action you want them to take.
+Overloading with CTAs: Placing too many Calls-to-Action (CTAs) can confuse the reader and distract from the main action you want them to take.

 Generic Headlines: Using unexciting or unclear headlines can result in fewer clicks and reduced reader engagement.